 We promote Positive Behaviour, we praise and reward children for good behavior in many ways.

-However, if students don't follow the Behavior and Consequences Policy,, they are invited to Positive Behaviour Club (Meet with the school counselor, Head of the Child Wellbeing Services, MYP Coordinator, and Head of IB for instructional meetings and completing Positive Behaviour Resolution forms).
+However, if students don't follow the Behavior and Consequences Policy, they are invited to Positive Behaviour Club (Meet with the school counselor, Head of the Child Wellbeing Services, Head of PYP, and Head of IB for instructional meetings and completing Positive Behaviour Resolution forms).